-You sit down to practice with your fiddle.
-You have your instrument and your bow but can't seem to find a convenient spot for your music.
-What about when you're not playing?
+You sit down to practice with your instrument, what fiddle accessories would make this easier?
+You have your instrument and your bow but can’t seem to find a convenient spot for your music.
+What about when you’re not playing?
 Does your fiddle sit on the floor, on a chair, or does it lean on a wall?
 A case might be nice!
 How about items that will help you take care of your instrument and make it last the test of time?

 Other than the fiddle and the bow there are a lot of items that will either make playing easier or help you care for your instrument.
 Having a list of the most common of these items will let you know which ones you want or need right away, and which ones can wait!